Sectarian killing rattles fearful Egypt

 But for the Egyptian opposition, it was also held up as more evidence that Mursi and his Muslim Brotherhood have allied with harder line Islamists to intimidate those who joined them in ousting Hosni Mubarak but who now criticise their handling of a crisis-hit economy and fear they will entrench Islamic rule.

-An opposition campaign for mass rallies demanding Mursi's resignation on June 30, the anniversary of his inauguration, has been preceded by shows of strength by his supporters.
-More are planned across the country, starting on Tuesday.
+An opposition campaign for mass rallies demanding Mursi's resignation on June 30, the anniversary of his inauguration, has been preceded by shows of strength by his supporters and some street clashes in which at least two men died at the weekend.

 Critics accuse Mursi of preferring to build ties with former militants and Salafist hardliners in the Islamist camp, rather than reaching toward the centre.
 He and the Brotherhood complain their opponents are an obstinate minority who lost the election.